 Now, I hope you go forth and create some of your very own homemade soap!

-Can you do me a favor?
-If you do, come on over and share your result in our Facebook group.
+Come on over and share your result in our Facebook group.
 We’d love to see it!

 For more about The Witty Gritty Life and useful tips *Like* our Facebook Page.

 Follow on Instagram to see what I am up to every day and sneak peeks of upcoming projects!